IsmailAksa/Jewellery-Shop-by-Django/README.md

 # Jewellery-Shop-by-Django
 Created a jewellery website
- By using Django ORM, Django Admin and built-in authentication and crud function
+By creating Django ORM, Django Admin and HTML,CSS,JS With built-in authentication